 The simple answer is not much if anything at all….!!!
-If you can not fund the monthly payments within the Initial Funding Period, you would lose a large amount of what you had invested…… if this occurs in the first 12 months, then say goodbye to 100%.
+If you can not fund the monthly payments within the Initial Funding Period, you would potentially would lose a large amount of what you had invested…… if this occurs in the first 12 months, then say goodbye to up to 100%.

-While the covid19 is an unprecedented global event, I still don’t accept the rationale of a long term contractual savings plan when so many other situations can occur that can affect your capacity to contribute each month.
+While the covid19 was an unprecedented global event (hopefully not to be repeated), I still don’t accept the rationale of a long term contractual savings plan when so many other situations can occur that can affect your capacity to contribute each month.
 By signing up for a $2,000 per month x 22 year savings plan, that is realistically saying that over the next 22 years, you will always be in a position to contribute $ 2,000 per month to the plan…… I can’t speak for everyone, but there is no way I could with 100% confidence state that I could do that for even the next 5 years, never mind 22 years..!!

 I am a very strong believer in establishing a regular savings habit…..
 But it needs to be flexible to meet the personal and individual changes that each person goes through in their working life.

 * Restricted Investment Options